 This post may contain affiliate links.
 See our disclosure policy for details.

 Filling out an executive functioning checklist was a common task for me as a teacher.
-Every year, I’d have at least a handful of children being evaluated for ADHD, Autism, a learning disability, anxiety/depression, or other conditions that might manifest themselves at least partially with executive dysfunction.
-But while I was trained and familiar with the process, I knew it could be very overwhelming or confusing for parents just learning about executive functioning.
+Every year, I’d have at least a handful of children being evaluated for ADHD, Autism, a learning disability, anxiety, or other conditions that might manifest themselves at least partially with executive dysfunction.
+While I was trained and familiar with the process, I knew it could be very overwhelming or confusing for parents just learning about executive functioning.
 This was especially hard for parents who had been agonizing while their child struggled and they just wanted to help.

 If you find yourself in the same boat, don’t panic!
 Executive functioning is a broad concept, but one you can understand with some basic definitions, examples, and a little background knowledge.
 Hopefully the information I can provide you here will help you start having conversations with your child’s teacher, pediatrician, therapist, and/or the rest of your family.
 Then, you’ll be able to come up with some strategies for overcoming your child’s unique blend of executive dysfunction.